idptools/metapredict/README.md

 	$ metapredict-graph-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderGraphsFolder/ -D 300

+**Specify the lines across a graph:**
+``-lines`` / ``--line_intervals``

+By default, the graphs have horizontal dashed lines at intervals of 0.2 from 0 to 1.
+Now, can specify the location of the dashed lines by using the ``-lines`` / ``--line_intervals`` argument

+	$ metapredict-graph-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderGraphsFolder/ -lines 0.1 0.2 0.3 0.4 0.5

 **Remove non-alphabetic characters from file names -** By default, the output files contain characters that are non-alphabetic (for example, *predicted_disorder_sp|Q8N6T3|.png*).
 This is not a problem on some operating systems, but others do not allow files to have names that contain certain characters.
 To get around this, you can add the ``--remove_characters`` flag.
 This will remove all non-alphabetic characters from the .fasta header when saving the file.
 The previous example with the header >sp|Q8N6T3|ARFG1_HUMAN would now save as *predicted_disorder_spQ8N726AR.png*.